 The following case studies represent only a fraction of the total number of projects to which we have contributed.
-Whatever the project and whatever stage it’s at in its development, SIG International will almost certainly have the necessary materials but will also be able to act as a partner, assisting you in bringing your project to a successful conclusion.
+Whatever the project and whatever stage it’s at in its development, SIG Export will almost certainly have the necessary materials but will also be able to act as a partner, assisting you in bringing your project to a successful conclusion.

 Whether it’s in commercial or residential construction, or in the oil, gas, HVAC, marine, rail infrastructure or engineering or manufacturing industries, we can help.